mayanktiwarius/kube-poc/README.md

 # Cilium use case1: L3-L7 rule
 https://docs.cilium.io/en/stable/gettingstarted/demo/

-Playbook execution to see all in one shot
+Playbook execution to see all in one shot:

 ```
 1. Connect to master
 $vagrant ssh master